sje30/sharing-report/editorial-outline.md

 They might, e.g. J Neuroscience article in 2014.
 Get over it.
 All our code probably has bugs, and although some may fundamentally change the results, others may not.
+Incorporating unit and regressions tests into your code development will help minimize bugs.

 ## I might get scooped.